What We Can Learn About Personal Injury from Jamie Lynn Spears' Daughter's Accident

-One year ago this February, Jamie Lynn Spears’ 8-year-old daughter was in a traumatic ATV accident on her family’s Kentwood, Louisiana property.
+In February of 2017, Jamie Lynn Spears’ 8-year-old daughter was in a traumatic ATV accident on her family’s Kentwood, Louisiana property.
 The child, Maddie, suffered critical wounds when she swerved her off-road vehicle in order to avoid a drainage ditch, reported TMZ, citing the Sheriff’s Department of Tangipahoa Parish.

 Louisiana’s state laws regarding ATVs currently do not put restrictions on riders’ ages and they do not mandate drivers’ training, although the state does recommend training.
 Had there been laws in place to help children stay safe on ATVs, the accident may have been prevented.

-A Quick Reaction does not Always Equal Safety
+A Quick Reaction Does Not Always Equal Safety

 Maddie was said to have been submerged underwater for at least several minutes, while Spears’ and husband Jamie Watson tried to free her from the ATV.
 The young girl’s parents had made it to the scene of the accident within seconds after the crash; however, due to the vehicle’s netting, seatbelt, and weight, they were unable to bring her above water immediately, says TMZ.

 When paramedics arrived several minutes later, they were able to free Maddie from the off-road vehicle and lift her out of the water.
 Nonetheless, the young girl was unconscious and had to be airlifted to a hospital in New Orleans that was about 80 miles from the property.

 A source told Us Weekly that “Jamie’s got to be losing her mind” and that “Maddie grew up riding ATVs.”
 The source added, “Something must have gone way wrong.”